mgks/docmd/docs/getting-started/installation.md

 # Installation

 You can install `docmd` using npm (Node Package Manager), which comes with Node.js.
-If you don't have Node.js and npm installed, please visit [nodejs.org](https://nodejs.org/) to download and install them first (Node.js version 20.x or higher is recommended for `docmd`).
+If you don't have Node.js and npm installed, please visit [nodejs.org](https://nodejs.org/) to download and install them first (Node.js version 22.x or higher is required for `docmd`).

 ## Global Installation (Recommended for CLI Use)